input-output-hk/cardano-sl/CONTRIBUTING.md

 Developer discussion can be found on the official Telegram channel [here](https://t.me/CardanoDevelopersOfficial).
 This channel is intended as a developer/contribution channel.
 It should not be used for customer support requests, comedy/memes, or price talk.
-There are already plenty of communication media for that.
-If Cardano is to become a truly decentralized project, contributors from the community need a place to discuss improvements and development.
+Feel free to discuss current issues, future possibilities, and visions for how you think Cardano should progress.

 ## Bug Reports